egwe956/Full-Stack-Java-CRUD-2022/README.md

-using Spring Boot, Hibernate, JPA, JDBC, MySQL, Thymeleaf, Bootstrap, Javascript, HTML and CSS.
+This application using Spring Boot, Hibernate, JPA, JDBC, MySQL, Thymeleaf, Bootstrap, Javascript, HTML and CSS.